 Mobility is the first step to access basic rights including access to food, shelter, education, job/income, equal opportunities and equal citizenship.
-The most important components in the restoration of mobility are assistive devices also known as Assistive Technologoies (AT) such as prostheses, orthoses, and mobility aids.
-Prosthetic and orthotic services play a major role in enabling a person with a disability to change from being immobile to becoming mobile, a passive receiver to an active contributor, and isolation to inclusion.
+The most important components in the restoration of mobility are assistive devices also known as Assistive Technologoies (AT) such as prostheses, orthoses, wheelchairs and walking aids.
+Wheelchairs, Prosthetic and orthotic services play a major role in enabling a person with a disability to change from being immobile to becoming mobile, a passive receiver to an active contributor, and isolation to inclusion.
 They also help to provide further means towards equality by helping a child with disability to go to school or an adult with disability to go for skills training or income generation activities (WHO, 2005).

 Mobility devices are appropriate for people who experience mobility difficulties as a result of a broad range of health conditions and impairments, including amputation, arthritis, cerebral palsy, poliomyelitis, muscular dystrophy, spinal-cord injury, spina bifida, stroke and visual impairment.
 They are also relevant for older people who experience mobility difficulties.
 Mobility devices reduce the time and physical burden for caregivers (Allen et al., 2006).
 Mobility devices may also have an impact on the prevention of falls, injuries, further impairments and premature death.
 Investment in provision of mobility devices can reduce health-care costs and economic vulnerability, and increase productivity and quality of life (SIAT, 2005).
 Below are samples of mobility devices, produced at DAN's workshops, in pics: